 Thanks to the evolution in the investment sector, gold lovers wish to have the option to purchase gold in the form of Gold ETF and Gold funds.
 Indians can now invest in gold through these investment tools instead of purchasing physical gold and save themselves from all the expenses and worries that come with it.

 If you wish to find more about Gold ETF and how to invest in it, read further:

 What is Gold ETF?

-(Exchange Traded Fund) is a type of investment product which can be purchased and sold on the stock exchange.
-This fund generally tracks the price of physical gold as its benchmark, and hence, investors can buy Gold ETFs close to the actual price of the gold.
-It can be considered as a simplified approach for investors looking to invest their hard earned money in the yellow commodity.
+(Exchange Traded Fund) is a type of investment product purchased and sold on the stock exchange.
+This fund generally tracks the price of physical gold as its benchmark, and hence, investors can buy Gold ETFs close to the price of the gold.
+It can be considered a simplified approach for investors looking to invest their hard-earned money in the yellow commodity.

 How does Gold ETF work?

 Gold ETFs work similarly to mutual funds; the only difference between the two is that mutual funds invest in equity and debt securities, whereas Gold ETFs have just physical gold in their portfolio.
 This is how Gold ETFs work:

 - ETF Units are created – The mutual fund generates gold units keeping physical gold at the core.
 Once these gold units get listed in the stock market, they are available for trading.